 - Epcot Monorail

-On the exterior side, you will see more along the lines of Mission: Space, Test Track, a view toward the World Showcase, and the Imagination and Land Pavilions.
-They are both wonderful views of the park and only last a short amount of time as the monorail glides through the park to its destination.
+On the exterior side, you will see more along the lines of Mission: Space, Test Track, and a view toward the World Showcase.
+Then, you’ll see the Imagination and Land Pavilions as it moves on around.

 Take the Epcot Monorail when: